Things to do in Essex

 Dedham is a lovely village located on the Essex/Suffolk border, 18 miles away from the hotel.
 There are no shortage of things to do from hiring a boat along the river, walking the Stour Valley Path, to simply relaxing and enjoying the scenery.

-Walk down the High Street with its colourful wooden-beamed houses and shops lining the streets or visit Dedham Church, an impressive 15th century building standing tall in the middle of the village.
+Walk down the High Street with its colourful wooden-beamed houses and boutique shops lining the streets or visit Dedham Church, an impressive 15th century building standing tall in the middle of the village.
+Housed in a converted church, Dedham Art & Crafts Centre exudes historic charm and is the perfect place to visit, shop and eat.

 You will find this ancient Essex town, with its oldest part sitting high on a hill, overlooking the Blackwater estuary.
 Maldon is especially famous for the Hythe Quay, home to many of the remaining Thames Barges.
-A variety of short trips are available on these ancient craft.
+Our friends at Top Sail Charters offer an unforgettable experience on board a vintage sailing barge.
+If you're feeling adventurous, and have an active bunch, we highly recommend Stand Up Paddleboarding.

 Mersea Island is the most easterly inhabited island in the UK, situated off the coast of Essex and 10 miles away from Five Lakes Resort.
 Mersea is the perfect place for seafood fans and families who love its old-world charms.